 - Bachelor of Science in Health Sciences with a major in emergency medical services management

-- Bachelor of Science in Health Sciences with a major in health intervention and disaster response
+- Bachelor of Science in Health Sciences with a major in global leadership in disaster response

 - Bachelor of Science in Health Sciences with a major in medical laboratory science

-- Bachelor of Science in Health Sciences with a major in pharmaceutical sciences
+- Bachelor of Science in Health Sciences with a major in molecular diagnostic sciences

-- Bachelor of Science in Health Sciences in the field of clinical management and leadership and Master of Science in Health Sciences in the field of health care quality
+- Dual Bachelor of Science in Health Science with a major in clinical research administration and Master of Science in Health Sciences in the field of biomedical informatics

-- Bachelor of Science in Health Sciences in the field of clinical research administration and Master of Science in Health Science in the field of regulatory affairs
+- Dual Bachelor of Science in Health Sciences with a major in clinical research administration and Master of Science in Health Science in the field of regulatory affairs

-- Bachelor of Science in Health Sciences in the field of emergency medical services management and Master of Science in Health Sciences in the field of clinical management and leadership
+- Dual Bachelor of Science in Health Sciences with a major in molecular diagnostic sciences and Master of Science in Health Sciences in the field of clinical microbiology

-- Master of Science in Health Sciences in the field of clinical management and leadership
+- Master of Science in Health Sciences in the field of clinical laboratory management

 - Master of Science in Health Sciences in the field of clinical microbiology